TGD-HW/tgmanGH/docs/Manual/CZ/TGZ/TGZ-S-48-50_100RI/md/description.en.md

 !!! note "Note"
 	The external temperature sensor PT1000 is used to measure the motor temperature.

-##Description of communication, input/output and controlling:
+##Description of communication, input/output and control:
 ###Communication interfaces
 - Ethernet 100/1000 Mb/s with UDP protocol, designed for parameter recording, monitoring, testing, but also online control;
 - CAN bus protocol can be modified according to customer requirements;